wunderbrick/gubby/README.md

 ### Develop with Live Reload (Almost)

-`nix-shell -A shells.ghc --run 'ghcid -W -c "cabal --project-file=frontend/cabal-ghcjs.project new-repl all" -T Main.main'`
+`nix-shell -A shells.ghc --run 'ghcid -W -c "cabal --project-file=cabal.project new-repl gubby" -T Main.main'`

 Go to http://localhost:3003/ in your browser.
 You still have to refresh the page on changes but you get automatic recompilation.

 ### Compile With GHCJS for Web Deployment

-`nix-shell -A shells.ghcjs --run "cabal --project-file=frontend/cabal.project --builddir=frontend/dist-ghcjs new-build all"`
+`nix-shell -A shells.ghcjs --run "cabal --project-file=cabal-ghcjs.project --builddir=gubby/dist-ghcjs new-build gubby"`

 Just use the resulting files with your favorite server like you would any other HTML/JS/CSS.